Travel Times by Train in Italy

 The entire journey from Rome to Lake Como, done this way, takes about 4-5 hours total, and you'll arrive feeling like you're already on vacation rather than exhausted from logistics.

-A Few Important Things to Remember
+A Few Important Things to Remember about Italian Trains

 Seat reservations are included: Unlike regional trains, your high-speed train ticket includes a specific seat reservation.
 You're traveling on that particular train at that particular time, so don't miss it!